 Parkinson disease is one of the most deadly among neurological diseases with more than 60,000 annual new cases in the United States and 7-10 million cases world-wide.
-It is caused by the reduction of dopamine production, a neurotransmitter in a specific region, substania nigra, of the brain.
-In time these neurons will die (apoptosis), an undesired condition which will affect the rest of the nerve cells in the brain.
-It is believed that approximately 85% of Parkinson is mutagenic and the others 15% having a genetic basis.
-The symptoms of Parkinson disease are well known with the gradual loss of movement and balance as well as non-motor symptoms such as constipation and vision impairment.
-Current treatments include supportive physiotherapies, medication or surgery, treating the symptoms, only to improve the quality of life of the patients but not targeting the cause, i.e. genetic mutations at the molecular level.
+It is caused by the reduction of dopamine production in the substania nigra region of the brain.
+In time these dopamine producing neurons will die (apoptosis), an undesired condition which will affect the rest of the nerve cells in the brain.
+It is believed that approximately 85% of Parkinson is mutagenic with the other 15% having a genetic basis.
+The symptoms of Parkinson disease include the gradual loss of movement and balance as well as non-motor symptoms such as constipation and visual impairment.
+Current treatments include supportive physiotherapies, medication or surgery, i.e. treating the symptoms, only to improve the quality of life of the patients, but not targeting the cause, i.e. genetic mutations at the molecular level.

-One of the major historical stumbling blocks is the Blood-Brain-Barrier (BBB), preventing the penetration of drugs from the blood vessels to the defective neurons.
-Our preliminary clinical studies and cell lines have indicated that RP-323 has a definitive mitogen effects in cell differentiation and proliferation.
+One of the major historical stumbling blocks in developing treatments for Parkinson’s disease is the Blood-Brain-Barrier (BBB), which prevents the penetration of drugs from the blood vessels to the defective neurons.
+Our preliminary clinical studies and cell lines indicate that RP-323 has definitive mitogen effects in cell differentiation and proliferation.
 RP-323 can rescue or restore normal cellular functions.
 Additionally, there is evident that RP-323 was able to penetrate the Blood-Brain-Barrier.

 Therefore, our working hypothesis is that: 1.
-RP-323 could be a ‘stand alone’ therapeutic agent to repair the defective genes in the defective neurons in Parkinson disease.
-2. Since RP-323 can penetrate the BBB structure, it may be able to facilitate the penetration of other drugs through BBB to treat the defective neurons.
+RP-323 could be a ‘stand alone’ therapeutic agent to repair the defective genes in the affected neurons in Parkinson disease.
+2. Since RP-323 can penetrate the BBB structure, it may be able to facilitate the penetration of other drugs to treat the defective neurons.

 With these positively encouraging studies, we have initiated clinical trials toward the cure of Parkinson disease.

-RP-323 is a Mitogen activator, which has the ability to turn the switch of an abnormally functioning cell on or off.
+RP-323 is a mitogen activator, which has the ability to turn the switch of an abnormally functioning cell on or off.
 When one of a cell’s MAPK synthesis pathways is blocked it can become stuck in the “on” or “off” position.
 This is believed to be a key element in the development of Parkinson’s disease.
-RP-323 through the activation of Protein Kinase C (PKC) has the ability to add a needed phosphate into the pathway turning this switch and clearing the pathway.
-Allowing transcription of DNA and expression of a necessary protein produces a cellular functional change such as cell division; proper function, promoting the production of dopamine (see figure 1); and/or apoptosis, a desired outcome causing death to non-functioning cells (see figure 2).
+RP-323 through the activation of Protein Kinase C (PKC) has the ability to add a needed phosphate into the pathway, thereby turning this switch, and clearing the pathway.
+Allowing transcription of DNA and expression of a necessary protein produces cellular functional changes such as cell division, proper function, promoting the production of dopamine (see figure 1); and/or apoptosis, a desired outcome causing death to non-functioning cells (see figure 2).

 In Parkinson’s disease, without proper neuronal cell function dopamine is not produced and eventual cell death occurs.
 With the increasing number of dopaminergic cells dying, PD symptoms worsen.
-RP-323 combats this by producing proper neuronal cell function whereby production of dopamine is no longer interrupted, allowing PD symptoms to improve.
+We believe that study has not yet begun, so RP-323 may combat this by producing proper neuronal cell function, whereby production of dopamine is no longer interrupted, allowing PD symptoms to improve.